ljunggren/boozang-wp/README.txt

 3. Bug reporter: The bug reporter allows you to highlight bugs in the browser and create hyperlinkable reproduce links that replays the bugs for the user.
 4. Data binding: The data binding functionality allows user to bind external data (like json or csv files) into forms.
 The user can also loop over data.

-For a full breakdown of all the features check-out the instruction videos at http://boozang.com/gettingstarted.
+For a full breakdown of all the features check-out the instruction videos at http://boozang.com/gettingstarted or the GitHub pages at https://ljunggren.github.io/boozang-fo.

 == Installation ==

 To install the Boozang plugin do the following

-1. Sign-upp for free at https://boozang.com
+1. Sign-up for free at https://boozang.com
 2. Create your first project "my-wordpress-site"
 3. Note down your personal project API key (do not share this key)
 4. Activate the plugin through the 'Plugins' menu in WordPress